 But we need to make these approaches the norm, and not the exception, because the pace of change in our society and economy is placing far more pressure on regulators and those who draft the legislation than ever before, and tensions between disruptors and legislation drafted in another age are likely to become more and more prevalent.

-The £10m Regulators Pioneer Fund, that Innovate UK are delivering on behalf of the Better Regulation Executive, is attempting to resolve some of these tensions.
+The £10 million Regulators Pioneer Fund, that Innovate UK are delivering on behalf of the Better Regulation Executive, is attempting to resolve some of these tensions.
 It provides funding to regulators to show how they can address real barriers to innovation faced by businesses and clearly demonstrate how they will be overcome.

 The Business Secretary recently announced the 15 winning projects and they show the creativity that it is possible to take in a regulatory environment to make it fit for the future, protecting the public and consumers while promoting economic growth and increasing productivity.